-At some point during my travels I gave in to my Dutch roots, purchased a bicycle and went cycling in Japan.
-Little did I know the joys, hardships, great views and pleasant surprises the Land of the Rising Sun has in store for anyone taking on its roads to look beyond its main cities.
+At some point during my travels, I gave in to my Dutch roots by purchasing a bicycle and going on a cycling trip in Japan.
+Little did I know the joys, hardships, great views and pleasant surprises the Land of the Rising Sun has in store for anyone taking on its roads to look beyond its main urban centres.

 It was just after dark when it started to rain.
 I knocked on the door of the first house I found with a sizeable patch of grass behind their shed.
 I had learned the necessary polite greetings, and it was up to Google Translate to help me explain my current predicament; there were few suitable campsites in the area, and I had failed to find one before dark.
 With the surrounding hills being covered in dense jungle unsuitable for my tent, I was resigned to knocking on doors and asking to camp in people’s backyards.

 This desperate knock on a strange door would prove to be one of the greatest moments on this countryside cycling trip.
 As it turned out, they wouldn’t let me sleep outside since there were bears around, and they promptly invited me in for a home-cooked meal and a futon to sleep on in their living room, instead!
 The evening turned out quite lively as their four children clamoured for my attention and we all stayed up way too late due to excessive amounts of excitement and questions for the unexpected foreign visitor.
 Despite what people might say about the somewhat reserved Japanese cultural norms, their sense of hospitality should not be underestimated!